genderkit/genderkit/_articles/bra-inserts.md

 An alternative to bra inserts is [prosthetic breasts]({{ site.baseurl }}{% link _articles/prosthetic-breasts.md %}), which are similar but are stuck to the skin using an adhesive.

 Breast inserts can be bought from high street shops which have a large lingerie section, including Marks and Spencer, John Lewis, and Debenhams.
 They can also be bought from online retailers including Amazon.
-If you're worried about recieving bra inserts at your home address, you could try having them delivered to a nearby [Amazon Locker](https://www.amazon.co.uk/gp/help/customer/display.html?nodeId=200966210).
+If you're worried about receiving bra inserts at your home address, you could try having them delivered to a nearby [Amazon Locker](https://www.amazon.co.uk/gp/help/customer/display.html?nodeId=200966210).